World Languages Center

 Immersion Language Classes

-The WLC offers off-campus language immersion classes in a variety of languages.
-These immersion classes are numbered 1301, 1302, 2301, 2302, 3301, and 3302 and are designed to be part of a faculty-led study trip.
-Typically, these classes are offered during summer 1 and summer 2 terms.
-These courses will count toward fulfillment of the BA language requirement, assuming a student receives a grade of C or better.
+The WLC offers off-campus language immersion classes in a variety of languages during the summer 1 and summer 2 terms.
+Some of these courses may count toward fulfillment of the BA language requirement or a language minor, assuming a student receives a grade of C or better.